fauwara/images-to-ascii/README.md

 ### Lookin to contribute
 I don't think you wanna.
 At the moment the code is a huge mess, even I have a hard time figuring out why this code is even written this way.
 Maybe once I clean up the code I'll update this part.
+Just saying idk, if you practice writting really good code looking at this code might make you **cringe**